KristofarStavrev/botcoin/README.md

 - Trades are timed correctly and instantly to avoid significant price changes.
 - Trade order placement is instant and accurate (there is a high chance of execution at the desired levels).

-## Future development oppurtunities
+## Future development opportunities
 - Add more available exchanges and different sources for data collection.
-- Expand the range of trading stategies by also adding additional techical indicators.
+- Expand the range of trading strategies by also adding additional technical indicators.
-- Make it possible to have multiple open trade positions simultaniously.
+- Make it possible to have multiple open trade positions simultaneously.
 - Explore for other [DeFi](https://www.investopedia.com/decentralized-finance-defi-5113835) opportunities that can be incorporated in functionality of the trading bot.

 ## To run the program